-An amputation is the surgical removal of a all or part of an arm or leg due to injury, infection, or injury.
+An amputation is the surgical removal of all or part of an arm or leg due to infection or injury.

 You may need regular blood tests to keep track of how well you and your healthcare provider are managing a condition, such as diabetes or high cholesterol.